 Ecosystem Performance - A combination of leading, lagging, and current indicators that capture economic outcomes in a startup ecosystem.
 Startup Genome analyzes Ecosystem Value, Exits, Software Startup Output, Growth-Stage Success, Speed to Exit, and Early-Stage Success to quantify a startup ecosystem’s performance.

 Startup Sub-Sector - A vertical or specific technology specialty.
 Sub-sectors are not mutually exclusive.
 We define Deep Tech-related sub-sectors as Artificial Intelligence (AI), Blockchain, Life Sciences, Advanced Manufacturing & Robotics, Agtech & New Food, and Cleantech.
-Other tech sub-sectors include Fintech, Cybersecurity, Edtech, Gaming, Adtech, Digital Media.
-The 2019 Global Startup Ecosystem Report notes the top four startup sub-sectors with the highest growth are Advanced Manufacturing & Robotics (#1), Blockchain (#2), Agtech & New Food (#3), and Artificial Intelligence (#4).
+Other tech sub-sectors include Fintech, Cybersecurity, Edtech, Gaming, Adtech, and Digital Media.

 Startup Phases - Startup ecosystems develop through four phases, each with a different set of characteristics, challenges, and objectives.
 Read about these phases below.